ChriZMatic/ChriZMatic/README.md

 - 👀 I’m interested in minecraft, coding (python), stocks, NFT's, etc.
 - 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on a few projects.
 Discord bots and MC development.
-- 📫 How to reach me: DM me on discord/twitter.
-Note: Discord will result in a faster response.
+- 📫 How to reach me: DM me on discord.

 <!---
 ChriZMatic/ChriZMatic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.